The New Jersey legislature has set forth four specific types of situations where you can potentially violate state weapons laws:

 CONTACT MALLON & TRANGER

 We offer a free initial consultation to anyone in New Jersey facing criminal charges.
 For a meeting, contact us online or call us at 732-702-0333 for an appointment.
-We have offices in Freehold, Toms River and Point Pleasant.
+We have offices in Freehold and Point Pleasant.